-Austrian civil proceedings are designed as adversarial processes with inquisitorial elements.
-The judge is, to a large extent, bound by the arguments advanced by parties, but is not a passive “referee”.
+Austrian civil proceedings are designed to be adversarial, with inquisitorial elements.
+The judge is, to a large extent, bound by the arguments advanced by parties, but is not a passive “referee.”
 The judge is the primary interrogator of parties and witnesses.
-Only after the judge has finished his examination, can the parties directly examine the witnesses.
+Only after the judge has finished his examination, may the parties directly examine the witnesses.

 Pre-trial discovery only takes place to a very minimal extent and is limited to documents that are already known to the opposing party.
 The parties may submit arguments and proffer evidence to the court in written briefs before the first hearing.

-After the first hearing, arguments must be made orally in court by qualified Austrian counsel.
-The oral hearing is obligatory, accessible to the public and is the touchstone of proceedings.
+After the first hearing, arguments are made orally in court by qualified Austrian counsel.
+The oral hearing is obligatory, accessible to the public and the touchstone of proceedings.
 Written witness statements or affidavits are – with some exceptions – not permitted.
-The courts of first instance are generally not permitted to reach decisions based solely on written submissions.
+The courts of first instance are generally not permitted to reach decisions based solely upon written submissions.

 In the hearing, the judge will determine all relevant facts, examine the parties and witnesses and, as necessary, appoint and hear expert witnesses.

-Austrian civil courts are organized on three levels (District/Regional Courts, Higher Regional Courts, and the Supreme Court), with some specialised courts e.g., for commercial matters.
+Austrian civil courts are organised on three levels; District/Regional Courts, Higher Regional Courts and the Supreme Court, with some specialised courts e.g., for commercial matters.
 Judgments are generally appealable to at least one level, depending on the amount in dispute and whether the issues are of broader relevance.
-In certain cases, a further appeal to the Austri-an Supreme Court is possible.
+In certain cases, a further appeal to the Austrian Supreme Court is possible.

 Costs of Litigation

 Legal costs are recoverable to a certain extent.
-Every party is required to pay its own costs, in-cluding court, lawyers’, experts’ and translators’ fees during proceedings.
-At the conclusion, the court will make a decision on costs, generally ordering the losing party to compensate the winner.
+Every party is required to pay its own costs, including court, lawyers’, experts’ and translators’ fees during proceedings.
+At the conclusion of the proceedings, the court will make a decision on costs, generally ordering the losing party to compensate the winner.
 Reimbursable lawyers’ fees are established by tariff, depending on the amount in dispute and the procedural steps taken.
-The actual lawyer’s fees charged often exceed the tariff.
-Consequent-ly, a winning party may still end up having to pay more than the reimbursement awarded.
+The actual lawyers’ fees charged by counsel often exceed the tariff.
+Consequently, a winning party may still end up having to bear expenses that exceed the reimbursement awarded.